Back

 A subtle case of mandibular retrognathia.
 The callout marks the lower face, where reduced chin projection and a less sharp mandibular angle are the visible giveaways.
 Even at this mild grade, the lower third reads as weaker than the upper face.

-Chin Recession or Retrognathia
+Chin recession or retrognathia

 Horizontal bar chart of A-to-B sagittal distance in millimeters across the three skeletal classes, with Class II retrognathia highlighted